Misfits-Rebels-Outcasts/Nodef/documentation/PhotoFiltersHelp.md

  <img src="https://user-images.githubusercontent.com/47021297/186768529-dc66ae94-f2de-4695-b4a4-ce3fb208baca.jpeg" width="30%" height="30%">

-If we select Node 1 as the new Input Image for Node 3, the following is what we get in our pipeline.
+If we select Node 1 as the new Input Image for Node 3, the following is what we get on our pipeline.
 We now skip the Color Monochrome node and just apply the Gaussian Blur to Node 1.

  <img src="https://user-images.githubusercontent.com/47021297/186768542-7b5d9378-b76d-4afb-a875-59e9f3bb57b0.jpeg" width="30%" height="30%">